Tracheotomy: 16th–18th centuries

 The European Renaissance brought with it significant advances in all scientific fields, particularly surgery.
 Increased knowledge of anatomy was a major factor in these developments.
 Surgeons became increasingly open to experimental surgery on the trachea.
 During this period, many surgeons attempted to perform tracheotomies, for various reasons and with various methods.
 Many suggestions were put forward, but little actual progress was made toward making the procedure more successful.
 The tracheotomy remained a dangerous operation with a very low success rate, and many surgeons still considered the tracheotomy to be a useless and dangerous procedure.
 The high mortality rate for this operation, which had not improved, supported their position.
 From the period 1500 to 1832 there are only 28 known reports of tracheotomy.

 In 1543, Andreas Vesalius (1514–1564) wrote that tracheal intubation and subsequent artificial respiration could be life-saving.
 Antonio Musa Brassavola (1490–1554) of Ferrara treated a patient with peritonsillar abscess by tracheotomy after the patient had been refused by barber surgeons.
 The patient apparently made a complete recovery, and Brassavola published his account in 1546.
 This operation has been identified as the first recorded successful tracheostomy, despite many ancient references to the trachea and possibly to its opening.
 Ambroise Paré (1510–1590) described suture of tracheal lacerations in the mid-16th century.
 One patient survived despite a concomitant injury to the internal jugular vein.
 Another sustained wounds to the trachea and esophagus and died.

 Towards the end of the 16th century, anatomist and surgeon Hieronymus Fabricius (1533–1619) described a useful technique for tracheotomy in his writings, although he had never actually performed the operation himself.
 He advised using a vertical incision and was the first to introduce the idea of a tracheostomy tube.
 This was a straight, short cannula that incorporated wings to prevent the tube from advancing too far into the trachea.
 He recommended the operation only as a last resort, to be used in cases of airway obstruction by foreign bodies or secretions.
 Fabricius' description of the tracheotomy procedure is similar to that used today.
-Julius Casserius (1561–1616) succeeded Fabricius as professor of anatomy at the University of Padua and published his own writings regarding technique and equipment for tracheotomy.
-Casserius recommended using a curved silver tube with several holes in it.
+Giulio Cesare Casseri (1552–1616) succeeded Fabricius as professor of anatomy at the University of Padua and published his own writings regarding technique and equipment for tracheotomy.
+Casseri recommended using a curved silver tube with several holes in it.
 Marco Aurelio Severino (1580–1656), a skillful surgeon and anatomist, performed multiple successful tracheotomies during a diphtheria epidemic in Naples in 1610, using the vertical incision technique recommended by Fabricius.
 He also developed his own version of a trocar.